Sharjah Art Foundation: March Meeting

 March Meeting is an annual gathering of international art practitioners and art institutions in the region.
 It is organized by Sharjah Art Foundation and was launched in 2008, to encourage regional art professionals to connect, partner and share ideas in the sphere of contemporary art.

 Buildings

 As well as constructing Rain Room, a permanent home for the experiential artwork by art collective Random International, Sharjah Art Foundation has reconstructed and made significant additions to The Flying Saucer, Sharjah as well as to the Al Jubail Vegetable Market, the 1970s era Khor Fakkan Cinema, which is being redeveloped as a music school and a pyramid-roofed kindergarten which is being made into a community centre.
-In 2023 it opened Kalba Ice Factory, a redevelopment of a disused feed mill and ice factory in Kalba, on Sharjah's East Coast.
+In February 2023 it opened Kalba Ice Factory, a restoration by the Lima practice 51-1 Arquitectos of a disused 1970s fish-feed mill and ice store in Kalba on Sharjah's east coast, completed in time for the 2023 Sharjah Biennial.

 Exhibition

 List of notable exhibitions organized by Sharjah Art Foundation: